frees-io/freestyle/docs/src/main/tut/docs/rpc/README.md

 sbt protoGen
 ```

-Using the example above, the result would be placed at `/src/main/proto/service.proto`, in case the scala file is named as `service.scala`, and the content will be similar to:
+Using the example above, the result would be placed at `/src/main/proto/service.proto`, in the case the scala file is named as `service.scala`.
+The content should be similar to:

 ```
 // This file has been automatically generated for use by